Mitcaz17/Vehicle_Insurance_Fraud_Detection_Final_Project/README.md

 - Data was split into training and testing sets by importing the train_test_split function from sklearn.model_selection, and passing in our target (FraudFound), our features, and a random_state value of 42.
 These sets are being given the variable names: X_train, X_test, y_train, and y_test.

-## Our Machine Learning Model
+## Our Machine Learning Models

+### Logistic Regression

-We have used Logistic Regression to predict fraud.
+First, we used Logistic Regression to predict fraud.
 Logistic Regression is not the best algorithm for identifying complex relationships, but our dependent variable (FraudFound) is binary- either fraud was found, or it was not.
-Logistic Regression is the most efficient algorithm for predicting this type of outcome.
+Logistic Regression an efficient algorithm for predicting this type of outcome.

 Using Scikit-learn, we created a LogisticRegression() object, then used fit() to train the model using the X_train and y_train sets.
 Then, we used predict() to return predicted values for FraudFound in our training set (X_test).
 Using those predicted values and our y_test set, we generated an accuracy score using accuracy_score().
 As shown below, our accuracy score is 0.94.